bcss/RentACar-Contract/MISSING_FEATURES.md

 ### Long-Term Vision

-Transform MARMAR from a **contract management system** into a comprehensive **business intelligence and customer engagement platform** with:
+Transform RCCMS from a **contract management system** into a comprehensive **business intelligence and customer engagement platform** with:

 - Predictive analytics
 - Mobile-first operations